SIDKIT

 Lemmings-inspired rhythm pathfinder.
 AI creatures walk toward exits that trigger drums.
 Manipulate obstacles to create rhythmic variations.

 Probability-driven step sequencer with sprite animations.
 Raindrops fall with weighted randomness — each hit triggers notes.
-Visual weather patterns become generative compositions.
+Visual patterns become generative compositions.
+Sprite animations are triggered by selected tracks for engagement and visual impact.

 Agent-to-Hardware Protocol (A2HW)